YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_env.md

 ### Virtual environment

-Here it will be explained how to set up a virtual environment using `conda` command in the environment where Anaconda is installed.
+Here, it will be explained how to set up a virtual environment using `conda` command in the environment where Anaconda is installed.

 If you are familiar with Python programming, you may move on to the next step.